Since we began offering a one-day summer workshop for gifted education professionals in 1981, The Center has

 The Center believes parental support for gifted students cannot be adequate unless giftedness is understood.
 It is our mission to provide resource material to all interested parents.
 At the beginning of student programs sponsored by The Center, parents are invited to seminars on raising gifted students.
 We also conduct parent workshops and presentations at the Kentucky Association for Gifted Education conferences and at many regional, state, and national conferences such as the National Center for Gifted Education.

 As The Center has grown, it has become the leading sounding board for parents on hundreds of issues concerning gifted students, including state funding and appropriate educational opportunities.
 We are here to help.
-See the Educators pull-down menu for a complete list of what we offer.
+Visit our Parents page for more information.

 Resources: Communication, Advocacy, Research, Curriculum, and Partners